run-llama/llama_index/docs/reference/query.rst

-.. _Ref-Indices:
+.. _Ref-Query:

-Indices
+Querying an Index
 =======

-This doc shows both the overarching class used to represent an index.
-These classes allow for index creation, insertion, and also querying.
+This doc specifically shows the classes that are used to query indices.

 .. toctree::
    :maxdepth: 1